TechRancher/TechRancher/README.md

 I am the coding Rancher :cow:
 Hobby coder is what I am.
 I enjoy learning new code languages and making fun projects when I can.
 Have a look partner at my <a href="https://github.com/TechRancher?tab=repositories" target="_blank">projects</a> and tell me if you are a fan.
-I also enjoy Landscape Photography.
-You can see my photos at <a href="https://www.instagram.com/sikesphotos/" target= "_blank"> Instagram Profile </a>.

 - - -